sanjay-azad/home/c1/awaken.md

 - Limits in the time perceived limits all our knowlege and that puts boundary in our thinking.
 This in tern puts us into fear of unknown and insecurity towards the uncertain

-- We, choosing complexity over simplicity is stright-away coming from our subconcious driving majority of our day
+- We, choosing complexity over simplicity is stright-away coming from our subconscious driving majority of our day

 - Complexity arise in our life because of the convenience we have choosen in the past